+Several characteristics of a BLAST search determine its heap memory requirements.
 For a rote implementation of the "classical" ungapped BLAST algorithm (Altschul et al., 1990), contributors to memory use include:

-Clearly, memory requirements can be greatly reduced
+Memory requirements can be greatly reduced

 in the case of BLASTP, BLASTX, TBLASTN and TBLASTX;